Skip to main content

 dcl disneyband

 Royal Caribbean charges $9.99 for their WOW Bands, while the price for Disney's DisneyBand+ varies based on which style you purchase.
-You can purchase a DisneyBand+ ahead of time, which will save you about $10, rather than if you were to wait and purchase them once you got onboard.
+You can get a DisneyBand+ ahead of time, which will save you about $10, rather than if you were to wait and purchase them once you got onboard.

-Plus, they can be used during the embarkation process, so it makes sense to have it in your possession to ensure that you get the most use out of it!
+Plus, bands can be used during the embarkation process, so it makes sense to have them in your possession to ensure that you get the most use out of them!
+Note that if you're staying in a Star Class suite onboard a Royal Caribbean ship, you will get a WOW Band for free.

 Shore excursions